US restaurant chain rankings, 2024

 DoorDash, Uber Eats, Grubhub account managers running merchant acquisition into independent and small-chain operators.
 White-label delivery providers selling direct alternatives.

-Adjacent pages from the same dataset: how many restaurants in the US, the broader by-industry email lists, and the full data library.
+Adjacent pages from the same dataset: the full US restaurant directory, how many restaurants in the US, the broader by-industry email lists, and the full data library.

 Questions